WKAY

 The station's format is adult contemporary featuring artists such as John Mayer, Lady Gaga, Daughtry, Katy Perry, Pink, Rob Thomas, Taylor Swift, along with hits from the 1970s, 1980s, and 1990s.
-Weekends the station features an all 1970s format on Saturdays titled "Saturday in the 70s".
+On weekends, the station features an all-1970s format on Saturdays titled "Saturday in the 70s".
 In addition to locally hosted shows, "Saturday in the 70s" also features syndicated shows like Casey Kasem's AT 40:The 70s, The 70s with Steve Goddard, and Back to the 70s with M.G.
 Kelly.
 On Sundays, the station features an all 1980s format titled "Absolutely 80s".
-With locally hosted shows along with Casey Kasem's AT40: The 80s.
+It features locally hosted shows along with Casey Kasem's AT40: The 80s.

-WKAY-FM is also known as the "Christmas Station" dropping the adult contemporary format for an all Christmas format beginning at 9 am the day before Thanksgiving through Christmas Day.
+WKAY-FM is also known as the "Christmas Station".
+This is because the station drops the adult contemporary format for an all Christmas format beginning at 9 am the day before Thanksgiving through Christmas Day.